There’s a right way to talk about racism with kids — and most white parents in the US aren’t doing it

-Welcome to”Dear Guy,” TED’s new advice column from NYC psychologist Guy Winch.
-This week, he helps a reader who is dealing with family members who are expressing political negativity on social media.
+This week, psychologist Guy Winch helps a reader who is dealing with family members who are expressing political negativity on social media.

 Many people are caregivers for their sick parents, partners, friends or others, with an unfortunate consequence: They end up suffering.
 TED speakers share steps that caregivers can take to help maintain their own well-being.